SboneloMdluli/Multi-Modal-Image-Retrieval/README.md

 ## System Overview

-The Multi Modal Retrieval System is designed to search and retrieve information images matching text query using advanced machine learning techniques.
+The Multi Modal Retrieval System is designed to search and retrieve information from images and return top k images matching text queries.

 ## Key Features

 - Multi-modal data processing
 - CLIP for embeddings and faiss for similarity search.
+- Modular pipeline architecture with Kedro
 - Distributed computing with Dask
 - Feature store integration with Feast
 - RESTful API endpoints with FastAPI
-- Modular pipeline architecture with Kedro
+- Vue frontend

 ## Prerequisites
 - Python 3.9+
 - Docker
+- Virtual environment

 ## Steps to run project